ai-backend-course/agentic-workflow-service/README.md

 ## Agent Execution Flow

-Each `/run` request follows a deterministic workflow:
+Each `/run` request follows a deterministic, inspectable workflow:

 1. **Intent Detection (LLM)**
    Determines what the user is trying to do and extracts entities (e.g. topic).

-2. **Tool Invocation**
-   Tools are executed according to the workflow definition (e.g. semantic search against stored notes).
+2. **Retrieval (Semantic Search Tool)**
+   Executes semantic search against an external RAG Notes API to retrieve relevant information.

-3. **Evaluation**
+3. **Summarization (Summary Tool)**
-   The agent checks whether retrieved information supports a grounded response, helping prevent hallucinations.
+   Passes retrieved context to a dedicated AI Summary microservice to condense and normalize information before reasoning.

-4. **Final Response (LLM)**
+4. **Final Answer Synthesis (LLM)**
-   Generates a structured answer using retrieved evidence as context.
+   Generates a grounded, structured response using summarized and retrieved context.

+5. **Evaluation**
+   Scores the output for grounding and observability.

-The workflow is explicit and readable to keep reasoning and debugging straightforward.
+The workflow is explicit and readable to keep reasoning, debugging, and extension straightforward.

 ---